Pfern/ADER17/material/ADER17_practical.md

 			Question: what parameters we need to consider when counting?

 ## LO 7.3 - Use tools such as htseq-counts to generate table of gene counts

+Run a Salmon alignment: no SAM/BAM is generated.

 # Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison